WhitmanCS370/sp24-lab9/README.md

 Write your answers to the questions below.

-* What were the main ideas from SDX chapter 16?
+* What were the main ideas from SDX chapter 16? storing object data so that object can be reconstructed after being destroyed and the data can persist after the object is destroyed.

+There were two different corner cases which the chapter considered, aliasing and circularity.

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+I found aliasing a little confusing.

 ### Exercise 0: Running the tests